-Despite the evaluation from both participants and student coordinators, which followed after the program, due to the small number of participants, we decided not to conduct any analyses.
+Despite collecting evaluations from both participants and student coordinators which followed after the program, due to the small number of participants, we decided not to conduct any analyses.
 Such analyses would not lead to firm conclusions that could be easily generalized.
-Therefore it should be made clear that we herein just convey our experience.
-Future bigger cohorts of participants may allow for a more objective, evidence-based, conclusion, regarding this type of Health Education Program.
+Therefore, it should be made clear that we herein just convey our experience.
+Further cohorts including larger numbers of participants may allow for a more objective, evidence-based, conclusion, regarding this type of Health Education Program.